JJ-FZF is a TUI

 of fzf.
 It centers around

-view, providing key bindings for common
+the jj log view, providing key bindings for common

 operations on JJ/Git repositories.